*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - Preheat oven to 350°F. Line a 12-cup muffin pan and spray with baking spray.

-- In a large bowl, beat together eggs, lemon zest, vanilla extract, and lavender extract.
+- In a large bowl, beat together eggs, lemon zest, vanilla extract, and lavender extract until fluffy and light.

 - Mix in vegetable oil and sour cream until smooth.